Mother and Child Scheme: The scheme

-Numerous doctors disapproved of the scheme, some on principle, others because they feared a loss of income and a fear of becoming a kind of civil servant, referring to the plan as "socialised medicine".
-Browne refused to back down on the issue but received little support even from his cabinet colleagues, most of whom he had alienated on other matters, notably his failure to attend many cabinet meetings and the lack of support which he had shown them in other crises.
-Isolated in cabinet as a 'loner' who did not consult with his more experienced cabinet colleagues, he also faced the hostility of his own party leader, Seán MacBride, with whom he had also fallen out, as he had with most members of the Clann na Poblachta Parliamentary Party, who resented his appointment to cabinet over the heads of more senior colleagues, and who were also offended by his treatment of them.
+There ensued a long and unsuccessful series of attempts at mediation, complicated by misunderstandings on all sides, by Browne's increasing tendency not to involve his cabinet colleagues unless it became unavoidable, and by his own intermittent ill-health.
+Isolated in cabinet as a figure who did not consult with his more experienced colleagues, he also faced the hostility of his own party leader, MacBride, with whom he had fallen out, as he had with most members of the Clann na Poblachta Parliamentary Party, who resented his appointment to cabinet over the heads of more senior colleagues.

-In April 1951, MacBride demanded Browne's resignation as a minister.
-Browne duly submitted his resignation to the Taoiseach John A. Costello for submission to President O'Kelly.
-The resignation took effect from 11 April 1951.
+On 21 March 1951, frustrated at the continued delaying tactics of the doctors, Browne requested the government press office to release a statement which, among other things, declared that the Mother and Child Scheme was government policy.
+Costello had publication stopped, insisting that Browne clear up the dispute with the Catholic hierarchy before anything else could be done.
+A further meeting with McQuaid dispelled any remaining belief Browne held that he had satisfied the bishops.
+Browne agreed that the hierarchy should adjudicate on the scheme.
+On 5 April 1951, McQuaid informed Costello that the scheme was "opposed to Catholic social teaching".
+McQuaid subsequently asked Costello to inform his cabinet colleagues that the hierarchy's letter "was a definite condemnation of the scheme on moral grounds", asserting that Catholic social teaching and Catholic moral teaching were one and the same in matters social.
+He also pointed out the number of times the bishops had used the phrase "this particular scheme", implying that an alternative could be acceptable.

+The cabinet duly met, McQuaid's letter was read, and Browne found himself in a minority of one.
+Faced with the categorical and uncompromising opposition of both the medical profession and the bishops, Browne was abandoned, in succession, by the Taoiseach, by other members of the cabinet, and ultimately by his own party leader, MacBride, who requested Browne's resignation on 10 April 1951.
+Browne resigned with effect from 11 April, submitting his resignation to Costello for submission to President O'Kelly.
 In his resignation statement, Browne told the House:

 I had been led to believe that my insistence on the exclusion of a means test had the full support of my colleagues in the Government.
 I now know that it had not.
 Furthermore, the Hierarchy has informed the Government that they must regard the mother and child scheme proposed by me as opposed to Catholic social teaching.
 This decision I, as a Catholic, immediately accepted without hesitation.

-During the subsequent Dáil debate on the resignation, Tánaiste and Labour Party leader William Norton claimed: